corlene-r/enhancing-bert-using-syntax/README.md

-# CS 769 Project: UW Madison FA 23
+# Enhancing BERT Sentiment Classification using Syntactic Information
 ### Authors: Alexander Peseckis, Corlene Rhoades, Ojas Sethi

-This repository holds the code for our group's main project for CS 769.
+This repository holds the code for our group's main project.
 Our project is titled 'Enhancing BERT Sentiment Classification Syntactic Information.'

 To install the dependencies, run ```pip install -r requirements.txt``` from the main directory.